 A delicate matter

-Your loved one may experience some slight soreness (due to the injection), so you may want to plan to use the drug when you don’t have to go anywhere, or do anything physical afterwards.
-However, your loved one may find that the “pain” is worth the “gain” achieved with a self-injected drug.
+Men may experience some slight soreness after the injection.
+So you may want to plan to use the drug when you don’t have to go anywhere or do anything physical afterwards.

-instructions.
 It’s also important to discuss any other health problems your loved one has — or other medications he is taking — with his doctor.